 According to Simon Sinek’s golden circle, almost all organizations know WHAT they do and some know HOW they do what they do but very few know “WHY” they do what they do.

-How to build a website is an easy part, figuring out “WHY” do you need a website is an important part that can determine the success of your website project.
+Figuring out how to build a website is an easy part, however, understanding “WHY” do you need one is a tad more challenging and one that perhaps will have an overbearing influence on the success of your entire website project.